 Have these basics set up, and you’ll be able to give each lead the relentless attention it needs to flip it into a funded loan.

-Sell the Benefits, Not The Features
+Focus On Benefits, Not Features

 Pace Your Follow-Up Rhythm